Core Advocates in Arizona are working toward specific, state-focused, standards-based challenges.

 - Students can verbalize connections between the math concepts they are learning and concepts they previously learned.

 "The Arizona Core Advocates training was the most effective, practical, and influential training I have received for Common Core instruction.
 The curriculum is designed in a hierarchy, starting with the three most important concepts, and narrowing down to the specific factors, studies, and examples a teacher needs.
 I believe every teacher can benefit from the three overarching principles: 1) that regular practice with complex text can and will change a student, 2) students who can identify key features of a text or speech can become better readers and writers, and 3) students who understand how to identify and produce evidence will leave high school prepared to read the world and the discipline or work force they enter." ~ Angela Buzan

-Dayna Burke is a First Grade Teacher in Sahuarita Unified School District for 9 years, with endorsements in Early Childhood Education and Structured English Immersion.
+Dayna Burke is a First Grade Teacher in Sahuarita Unified School District, with endorsements in Early Childhood Education and Structured English Immersion.
 In 2014 she was named Pima County Teacher of the Year and a finalist for AZ Teacher of the Year.
 Dayna is a NBCT candidate, anxiously awaiting final scores, and working towards her Master's in Educational Leadership at Northern Arizona University.
 In addition to teaching, she is a professional development facilitator, training new teachers, in K-2 writing, and The Foundations of Reading Instruction.
-She is a Teacher Champion Fellow for The Collaborative for Student Success and served as First Grade lead for the AZ Department of Education's Standards Review Committee.
+She serves as an instructional coach and new teacher mentor.
+She is a Teacher Champion Fellow for The Collaborative for Student Success, a member of the Arizona K-12 Center’s Teacher Solutions Team, and served as First Grade lead for the AZ Department of Education's Standards Review Committee.

 High School Science Teacher in Gilbert School District